leo-prislin/DyingRabbit99/README.md

 # DyingRabbit99
 A Minecraft Paper Plugin

-DyingRabbit99 version INDEV-1.1.0 and above is made for Minecraft 1.20
+DyingRabbit99 version INDEV-1.1.0 and above is made for Minecraft 1.20.1

 ## What is DyingRabbit99
 DyingRabbit is a hobby project of mine.
 It´s a Minecraft Paper Plugin I´m developing for a private survival server.
 I use GitHub primarily for organizational reasons, but everyone is welcome to use it, suggest new features or contribute.

 This plugin is meant to make your survival game a little easier, without removing intended challenges.
 Please note, that all the text you find in this plugin is German (my first language).
-An option to switch the language to English will probably be implemented in the future.
+An option to switch to English language will probably be implemented in the future.

 ### Current features
  - Config: Edit the plugin´s options by accessing the config.yml file or by using /config.
  - Find: Look up the coordinates of any player who is currently online.
- - Locations: Save any location in your world and access it to find back to your home, nether portal, giant creeper farm or the diamonds you left behind, because you forgot your fortune pickaxe.
+ - Locations: Save any location in your world and access it to find back to your home, nether portal, farm or the diamonds you left behind, because you forgot your fortune pickaxe.
  - Messages: Configure individual messages to be sent at certain events.
    - OnPlayerJoinMessage: Configure a welcome message that is always sent to a player when he joins.
    - PrintDeathCords: Printing your death coordinates to the chat when you die, to help you to get your stuff back in time.